In this article, we examine the world of trade and the complexities of trading and management of products and services:

 Proprietary information has been one challenge along the way as it is well known that many products are copied within emerging countries and possibly exported illegally around the globe.

-Products that are imported illegally steal
+Products that are imported illegally steal the legitimate revenues, profits and tax dollars.

 Many countries, including China, are aware of this issue and have reduced their fraudulent practices within their country to bring clarity and integrity to the consumers and the marketplace.